cleesmith/keys2text_proxy/README.md

 ## Usage

+- **novelcrafter**
+  This app was written for and tested using [novelcrafter](https://www.novelcrafter.com), and for my personal usage I use `LM Studio` in `AI Connections` and change the port.
+Works great!

 - **Chat Logging**
   Every conversation is automatically logged in a timestamped text file, e.g., `chatlog_YYYYMMDD_HHMMSS.txt`.
 This log tracks your prompts under `Me:` and responses under `AI:`.